lights-a5/super-planet-blasters/README.md

 effects will play throughout the game.
 Most of these different objects react while the game is progressing.
-We are using a framework called libGDX which handles things such as game sprites and music and positioning.
+We are using a framework called libGDX which handles things such as game sprites changes activities to screens.